-- 2. It is not feasible to grant the compensatory time off and meet the county's work requirements. - D. Overtime Hours worked after April 15, 1986: - 1.
-Non-exempt employees who work in public safety activities, emergency response activities, or seasonal activities may not accrue more than 480 hours of compensatory time for overtime hours worked. - 2.
-All other non-exempt employees may not accrue more than 240 hours of compensatory time for overtime hours worked. - E. Employees wishing to use accrued compensatory time must give a written request to their immediate supervisor.
-Use of this time will be allowed within a reasonable period following the request as long as the use does not unduly disrupt the operations of the county. - F. Employees required to carry electronic devices and respond to situations outside their normal working hours will be compensated based on a rate established by the Board of Commissioners. - G. If the employee separates from service, the payment for accumulated compensatorytime shall not exceed thirty (30) days or 240 hours. - H. The estate of an employee who dies while employed by the county shall be entitled to a payment for all of the accumulated compensatory time credited to the employee's account.
+- 2. All other non-exempt employees may not accrue more than 240 hours of compensatory time for overtime hours worked. - E. Employees required to carry electronic devices and respond to situations outside their normal working hours will be compensated based on a rate established by the Board of Commissioners. - F. If the employee separates from service, the payment for accumulated compensatory time shall not exceed thirty (30) days or 240 hours. - G. The estate of an employee who dies while employed by the county shall be entitled to a payment for all of the accumulated compensatory time credited to the employee's account.
 This payment may not exceed thirty (30) days or 240 hours.